MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 The next morning, as Kitty prepared to depart, Bramble handed her a letter.

 “For my mum and siblings,” he said softly.
 “Tell them I’m happy.
 I’m going on a world tour.
-But I’ll be home within a year.”
+But I’ll be home within a year to see them.”

 Kitty tucked the letter into her coat, tail swishing gently.
 “I’ll make sure it gets there,” she said.
 “And they’ll be proud, Bramble.
 Real proud.”